Notice

 • Dashboard controller to get dashboard related summed up information

-• Registry controller to fetch assets from the digital twin registry
+• Registry controller to fetch assets from the Digital Twin Registry

 • Notification controller to get notification information and create EDC notification offers